 Budget travel: A guide to Couchsurfing

-Needless to say, I’m a massive fan of the site, so here’s a little guide for how to use Couchsurfing to find accommodation on your Eurail trip.
+Needless to say, I’m a massive fan of the site.
+So here’s a little guide to Couchsurfing so you can find accommodation on your Eurail trip.

 How does Couchsurfing work?